Myopia Treatment in Ayurveda

 Prakash Nethralaya is the best ayurvedic hospital for ayurvedic treatment of Myopia (Refractive Errors), other eye diseases and general diseases.

 From Ayurvedic point of view, vision defects are generally due to the aggravation of doshas.
-Pitta and vata that resides in eyes is responsible for vision.
+Pitta and vata that resides in the eyes is responsible for vision.
 Vitiation of this pitta causes vision problems.
 Causes like excess use of eyes increase vata which then weakens the nerves in eyes.
 Because of causes like lack of proper diet, pitta and tissues in eyes do not receive proper nourishment and therefore fail to perform their functions properly.
-Improper food, bad digestion etc may produce toxins which can block the channels and cause malnourishment of optic tissues.
+Improper food, bad digestion, etc may produce toxins that can block the channels and cause malnourishment of optic tissues.
 So, myopia treatment in ayurveda includes balancing the energies of the body in addition to therapies that clear eye blockages, nourish and strengthen the optical nerves and tissues to enhance vision.
-There are various myopia treatments in ayurveda and therapies available that can curb the myopia without any illeffects as of the conventional treatments.
+There are various myopia treatments in ayurveda and therapies available that can curb myopia without any ill effects as of the conventional treatments.
 These myopia treatments in ayurveda are as follows:

 - Virechana - It is the best myopia treatment in ayurveda which is used as a purifying procedure for shodhana purpose.